 After passing the Illinois legislature with unanimous support, the Illinois New Voices Act was signed into law by Governor Bruce Rauner on July 29, 2016.
-In addition to guaranteeing the First Amendment rights of student press, the law prohibits retaliation against faculty advisers and teachers who protect their student’s protected rights or fail to comply with demands to censor their students’ reporting.
-The law went into effect the day it was signed.
+The law provides that student editors are responsible for the content of their media.
+School officials can intervene only when the content falls within specific categories of unprotected expression.
+(See Section 15, below,) The law went into effect the day it was signed.

 105 ILCS 80